Suraj1833/Finora/replit.md

-# AutoTrack - Financial Dashboard Application
+# Finora - Financial Dashboard Application

 ## Overview

-AutoTrack is a comprehensive financial management application that enables users to connect and monitor multiple financial accounts (bank accounts, UPI payments, digital wallets, credit cards, and cryptocurrency) in a unified dashboard.
+Finora is a comprehensive financial management application that enables users to connect and monitor multiple financial accounts (bank accounts, UPI payments, digital wallets, credit cards, and cryptocurrency) in a unified dashboard.
 The application provides expense tracking, budget management, transaction categorization, and financial insights through an intuitive, fintech-inspired interface.

 The project is structured as a full-stack TypeScript application with a React frontend and Express backend, utilizing Drizzle ORM for database operations and shadcn/ui components for a polished user experience.